ntruongan356-byte/ScarySingleDocs/Docs/FileDocs/cell1.md

 - The environment is now fully configured for subsequent cells

 #### Step 19: Environment Ready for Use
-The sdAIgen environment is now fully set up with:
+The ScarySingleDocs environment is now fully set up with:
 - All 80+ project files downloaded and in place
 - Module system configured and ready
 - Environment variables set for all scripts